Connexions/coyote/README.rst

 The queues used by PyBit are named queues with named routes.
 It looks to me that the contents that the queue and the route have the same names.
 This doesn't really help anything and in fact is a bit redundant.
-I believe they have taken this approach for one of two
+I believe the PyBit developers have taken this approach for one of two reasons:
-reasons:

 1. Creating a named queue from the PyBit web front-end allows for the job to be sent to a queue no matter the status of the queues,